Enrolling in state’s health insurance exchange? Here’s what to know for 2018

 The center’s hours are 7:30 a.m. to 8 p.m. weekdays and 10 a.m. to 2 p.m.
 Saturdays.
 Extended hours will be offered leading up to the sign-up deadlines.

-There will be 13 statewide locations to offer in-person assistance to those seeking help with the exchange.
-The full list is at http://bit.ly/2A3JJ4g or call your own insurance agent, who could refer you to a broker who specializes in the state exchange.
+Thirteen statewide locations will offer in-person assistance to those seeking help with the exchange.
+The full list is at bit.ly/2A3JJ4g or call your own insurance agent, who could refer you to a broker who specializes in the state exchange.

 MORE TIPS